-That level of intimacy is not really replicated as much on the LCD-4.
-Mids are little more distant and open sounding, especially so for female vocals due to that long slow dip from 1-4k on the LCD-4 FR.
+That level of intimacy is not replicated as much on the LCD-4.
+Mids are a little more distant and open sounding, especially for female vocals due to that long slow dip from 1-4k on the LCD-4 FR.

 The form factor of the D8000 is closer to the RAD-0 than the LCD-4 with a single headband design using memory foam.
 It is also lighter a 523g compared to the RAD-0 at 650g.
 However, the design is not as articulated as the RAD-0 with far less pivoting on the gimbal.
 There is just enough so it is not rigid like the new Hifiman designs.

-Its biggest problem of the D8000 is the comfort level.
+The biggest problem of the D8000 is the comfort level.
 Despite the greater weight, the Rad-0 feels more comfortable on your head than the D8000 for a few reasons.
-First, the headband does not really have huge amounts of memory foam on the strap.
+First, the headband does not have huge amounts of memory foam on the strap.

-The RAD-0 might have a little more pressure spotting on my scalp but the side clamp and thicker traditional wedge protein-leather pads means there is no pressure on my ears and they feel more secure.
+The RAD-0 might have a little more pressure spotting on my scalp but the side clamp and thicker traditional wedge protein leather pads mean there is no pressure on my ears and they feel more secure.
 That is a big advantage over the D8000 for long listening sessions.

 The gap between these two is negligible on current with very little pot adjustment on most amps.
 With the Monoprice Liquid Platinum tube amp on unbalanced powered by a fixed-line out from Cayin’s new iDAC-MK 2, there was no adjustment required.
 It has a healthy 1.13W into 32Ω for the RAD-0 and just a tiny bit less than 1.13W, (56Ω load) for the D8000.